w3f/polkadot-wiki/docs/maintain-guides-how-to-setup-sentry-node.md

 of time to take a look at the following description of those flags you are going to use.

 `--sentry <VALIDATOR_MULTIADDR>` - This would be required for your public node to be an authority as an observer.
-That means it acts the same as a validator node but without holding keys / signing.
-And the difference between running a full node versus adding an extra `--sentry` flag is that a full node might not have all the data the validator needs to validate properly, while a sentry node will prioritize consensus messages to the validator. `--sentry` implies `--reserved-nodes`.
+That means it acts the same as a validator node but without holding keys or signing.
+The difference between running a full node versus adding an extra `--sentry` flag is that a full node might not have all the data the validator needs to validate properly, while a sentry node will prioritize consensus messages to the validator. `--sentry` implies `--reserved-nodes`.